pgsleepy/ultimatexr.io-1/content/guides/getting-started.md

 ## Requirements

-Unity 2021 or higher.
-Unity 2021 LTS is highly recommended.
+Unity 2021.2 or higher.
+LTS version is highly recommended.

 ## Uninstalling the previous version first